 We may also say that the mutated poem could not have existed without its antecedent, the source material.
 Yet some aspect of the original has altered decisively, conclusively.

 For instance a translation is a form of mutation.
 The new language is not a mere mirror of the old, but a new habitat in which the old is discernible, yet cannot breathe, just as the new is given form only in its novel context.

 Neon Light Poetry is named after those bright neon billboards that light up festive and advertising messages.
 When combined with another retro favourite, the animated gif, we find a happy medium – pun intended! – that provides a fun and colourful way for poetry to get its message across.

-The rise of natural language processing has opened up new vistas for poets.
-With algorithmic poetry we celebrate the dawn of man and machine collaboration and explore what the world of technology has to offer.
+The rise of Natural Language Processing has opened up new vistas for poets.
+With algorithmic poetry we celebrate the dawn of human-machine collaboration and explore what the world of technology has to offer.
 From the use of digitised Cutup techniques to Markov Chains, from Context Free Grammars to Machine Learning, everything is free game!

 If you have an idea that you want to discuss or that you’re not sure how to execute, don’t be a douche, get in touch!